Tax Collector Facilities & Warehouse Coordinator

 - Establishes written specifications and approved products lists;

-- Utilizes an electric pallet jack to move items around within the warehouse, as necessary, and in accordance with OSHA and equipment manufacturer safety guidelines;
+- Utilizes electric pallet jack to move items around within the warehouse, as necessary, and in accordance with OSHA and equipment manufacturer safety guidelines;

 - Operates a Tax Collector Office’s motor vehicle for scheduled delivery and pick-up at designated locations throughout the County;